Deconstructing the role of myosin contractility in force fluctuations within focal adhesions: Introduction

-During cell migration, the combined effect of the myosin motors exerting contractile forces and the polymerisation of filamentous actin pushing against the cell membrane drives a `retrograde flow' of actin towards the centre of the cell.
-The `molecular clutch' hypothesis posits the focal adhesions as mechanical clutches which act as dynamic linkages in the transmission of forces between the actin filament and the trans-membrane proteins, converting the retrograde flow to forward movement of the cell~\cite{elosegui2016mechanical} (Fig.~\ref{fig:diagram}(a)).
-For durotaxis and indeed for movement based on any environmental cues, the cell needs to constantly probe local changes in the environment.
-Experiments using time-lapse traction force microscopy have shown that the forces exerted by individual focal adhesions locally varies spatiotemporally, suggestive of a repeated tugging of the extracellular marix~\cite{plotnikov2012force,plotnikov2013guiding}.
-These force fluctuations are a possible molecular mechanism for the cell to tightly control cellular movement in a dynamically changing stiffness landscape~\cite{wu2017two,gardel2010mechanical} .
-One of the mechanisms proposed to understand this behavior is the contractility of myosin motors~\cite{plotnikov2013guiding}.
+The entire molecular assembly involved in cell migration, called the adhesion complex, is highly dynamic with a constant attachment/detachment kinetics between the various elements linking the cytoskeleton to the extracellular matrix.
+The combined effect of the myosin motors exerting contractile forces and the polymerisation of filamentous actin pushing against the cell membrane drives a `retrograde flow' of actin toward the centre of the cell.
+The `molecular clutch' hypothesis posits the focal adhesions as mechanical clutches that act as dynamic linkages in the transmission of forces between the actin filament and the transmembrane proteins, converting the retrograde flow to forward movement of the cell~\cite{elosegui2016mechanical} (Fig.~\ref{fig:diagram}(a)).